Fox Conner: Early career

-Conner graduated as a second lieutenant in the Class of 1898, in which he ranked 17th.
-He was assigned to the 1st Artillery Regiment.
-The army denied his several requests for transfer to the Cavalry.
+which resulted in him graduating in 1898 ranked 17th of 59 students.
+At graduation, Conner received his commission as a second lieutenant of Field Artillery.
+He was assigned to the 1st Artillery Regiment, and the army denied his numerous requests for transfer to the Cavalry.

 Conner's first posting was to Fort Adams in Newport, Rhode Island.
-After brief assignments in Huntsville, Alabama and Savannah, Georgia he was sent to Cuba in January 1899 to serve with the United States occupation force following the Spanish–American War.
+After brief assignments in Huntsville, Alabama, and Savannah, Georgia, he was sent to Cuba in January 1899 to serve with the United States occupation force following the Spanish–American War.

 In August 1900, Conner was reassigned to Washington Barracks (today named Fort McNair) in Washington, D.C.
 He was promoted to captain in 1901 and was transferred to Fort Hamilton, New York in November 1901 as commander of the 123rd Coast Artillery Company.
 He held this assignment until August 1905 when he began attendance at the Army Staff College at Fort Leavenworth, Kansas.
 He then served as adjutant of the Artillery sub-post at Fort Riley, Kansas from July 1906 to May 1907.
+Here, "he was assigned the task of revising the curriculum for the artillery officer course to incorporate the lessons of the Spanish–American and Russo–Japanese wars".

 In September 1907, Conner was assigned to the Army's General Staff and also as a student at the Army War College from which he graduated in July 1911.
 He was then attached to the French 22nd Field Artillery Regiment in Versailles, France from October 1911 to October 1912.

 Following his return to the United States, Conner commanded Artillery batteries in the Western states and on the Mexican border.
 In July 1916, Conner was promoted to major and assigned to the Inspector General's office in Washington.
 He was in this position when the United States declared war on Germany in April 1917.